- start (n.)

 - late 14c., "an involuntary movement of the body, a sudden jump," from start (v.).
 Meaning "act of beginning to move or act" is from 1560s.
 Meaning "act of beginning to build a house" is from 1946.
 That of "opportunity at the beginning of a career or course of action" is from 1849.
 Paired with finish (n.) at least from 1839.
 False start first attested 1850.

 - start (v.)

-- Old English *steortian, *stiertan, Kentish variants of styrtan "to leap up" (related to starian "to stare"), from Proto-Germanic *stert- (cognates: Old Frisian stirta "to fall, tumble," Middle Dutch sterten, Dutch storten "to rush, fall," Old High German sturzen, German stürzen "to hurl, throw, plunge"), of uncertain origin.
+- Old English *steortian, *stiertan, Kentish variants of styrtan "to leap up" (related to starian "to stare"), from Proto-Germanic *stert- (source also of Old Frisian stirta "to fall, tumble," Middle Dutch sterten, Dutch storten "to rush, fall," Old High German sturzen, German stürzen "to hurl, throw, plunge"), of uncertain origin.
 According to Watkins, the notion is "move briskly, move swiftly," and it is from PIE root *ster- (1) "stiff."

 From "move or spring suddenly," sense evolved by late 14c. to "awaken suddenly, flinch or recoil in alarm," and by 1660s to "cause to begin acting or operating."
 Meaning "begin to move, leave, depart" (without implication of suddenness) is from 1821.
 The connection probably is from sporting senses ("to force an animal from its lair," late 14c.).
 Transitive sense of "set in motion or action" is from 1670s; specifically as "to set (machinery) in action" from 1841.

 Related: Started; starting.
 To start something "cause trouble" is 1915, American English colloquial.
 To start over "begin again" is from 1912.
 Starting-line in running is from 1855; starting-block in running first recorded 1937.